Plumbing contractors in

 Licensing Requirements

 Connecticut requires P-1 Plumbing Contractor license through Department of Consumer Protection.
-Must pass written exam covering plumbing code, safety, and business law.
-Requires 4 years experience or equivalent education.
-License renewal every 3 years with continuing education requirements.
+Must pass trade exam and business/law exam, show 4 years experience or complete approved apprenticeship, carry required insurance.
+Renewal every 3 years with continuing education.

 Permit Requirements